tonibois/SQL_through_python/README.md

 ```bash
 apt install mysql-server 2> /dev/null
 ```
 4. Next, we now import the sakila DB into MySQL.
-First the outline, then the data.
-We use a login without a password to speed things up, but in a real case you should always have a good password
+First the schema, finally, the data.
+We use a login without a password to speed up, but in a real case you should always have a good password.

 ```bash
 mysql -u root -p '' sakila < sakila-db/sakila-schema.sql